 - Our flights offer a minimum of a 30-minute experience (minimum 20 minutes actually airborne)

-- Our Spitfire is a GENUINE original combat veteran, not a new-build
+- Our Spitfires are GENUINE original combat veterans, not a new-builds

 - All flights include the opportunity to perform the legendary Victory Roll and other manoeuvres